Irreversibility of quantum field theory in de Sitter: the C, F and A theorems: Setup

-For a QFT in flat space, the UV fixed point can be probed in terms of the EE by taking $R \to 0$, and the IR fixed point when $R \to \infty$.
-The irreversibility of the RG involves establishing that $A$ or $F$ decrease between the UV and IR fixed points.
-However, for a QFT in $dS$ this notion needs to be generalized, because there is a maximum entangling distance scale $R=\ell$, corresponding to the largest causally accessible region to an observer.
+For a QFT in flat space, the UV fixed point can be probed in terms of the EE by taking $R \to 0$, and the IR fixed point can be studied taking $R \to \infty$.
+The irreversibility of the RG involves establishing that $A$ or $F$ decrease between the UV and IR fixed points, \be A_\mathrm{UV} > A_\mathrm{IR}\;,\;F_\mathrm{UV}> F_\mathrm{IR}\,, \ee where the UV and IR RG charges are intrinsic to the fixed points, namely they are finite and independent of the RG flow.
+However, for a QFT in dS this notion needs to be generalized, because there is a maximum entangling distance scale $R=\ell$, corresponding to the largest causally accessible region to an observer.
 Physically, the de Sitter temperature of the static patch limits the smallest energies that can be probed.

-To extend the concept of irreversibility of the RG to $dS$ we focus on EE inequalities.
+To extend the concept of irreversibility of the RG to dS we focus on EE inequalities.
 Building on the results of Secs. \ref{sec:markov} and \ref{sec:irrev}, we will demonstrate that (\ref{eq:DS}) satisfies the irreversibility formula (\ref{eq:bSSA}).
 Then we will define a running A-function $\Delta A(R) = A(R) - A_\textrm{UV}$ (as well as analogous functions $\Delta C$ and $\Delta F$), and prove that these functions have to be negative for all unitary and de Sitter invariant QFTs.
-This construction provides a natural notion of irreversibility in $dS$ in terms of finite physical quantities.
+This construction provides a natural notion of irreversibility in dS in terms of finite physical quantities.
 At the maximum value $R=\ell$, $\Delta S(\ell)$ coincides with a thermal entropy difference, analogous to the Rindler limit $R \to \infty$ in flat space.
 Furthermore, taking the limit $\ell \to \infty$ recovers the results for Minkowski space.
+Unlike (\ref{eq:irrevMink}), this notion of irreversibility at the largest possible infrared scale gives \be A_\mathrm{{UV}} > A(R=\ell)\;,\;F_{\mathrm{UV}}> F(R=\ell)\,, \ee and the RG charges at $R=\ell$ are not intrinsic to an IR fixed point.
+Instead, they can depend on the details of the RG flow.
+This is conceptually different from the irreversibility notion (\ref{eq:irrevMink}), and is a direct consequence of the finite temperature or maximum finite causally accessible size in de Sitter.